IgaoGuru/csgo-data/README.md

 Select the game's instance in the injector, and inject the dll.

 After starting a private match with bots, open the menu with <kbd>INSERT</kbd>, and click on the `ESP` option.

-In the ESP menu, you can enable both enemy and ally bounding boxes.
+In the ESP menu, you can enable either enemy and ally bounding boxes (or both at the same time).

 ## Acknowledgments